Srinanth/AI-Agent/README.md

 This project automates the process of handling assignments.
 It:

-1.  **Accepts Submissions:** Students upload their work via a simple React frontend.
+1.  **Accepts Submissions:** Students upload their work via a simple React frontend or through telegram.
 2.  **Processes Files:** A FastAPI backend extracts text from PDFs, Word docs, and PPTs.
 3.  **Runs Workflows with n8n:** n8n orchestrates the pipeline, building a clean HTML structure for answers.
 4.  **Leverages AI:** LLMs (Gemini Pro) generate context-aware solutions based on assignment type.
-5.  **Delivers Results:** Sends the completed assignment back to the student via email for review/confirmation.
+5.  **Delivers Results:** Sends the completed assignment back to the student via email or back to telegram for review/confirmation.
 6.  **Scales & Recovers:** Uses Docker for easy deployment and Supabase for reliable workflow state storage.

 I built this project to deeply understand and implement cutting-edge "agentic" workflow automation using n8n, exploring how to stitch together various cloud services and APIs into a robust, functional system.